davedotluebke/old-skool-text-game/conventions/console_gameserver_communication.md

   - If type is `response`, the `message` attribute contains a message for the client.
   - If type is `save_return`, the `player_json` attribute contains a player json, returned for saving.
   - If type is `error`, an error has occured in the execution of the console's request This will *NOT* happen if the user tried to do something illegal (e.g. `read table`, `attack the nonexistent monster`), but instead if there is an error in the code somewhere that causes the request to be uncompleteable (e.g. `print'hi')`).
 The error code will be set and the `message` attribute should contain a human-readable description of what went wrong.
+  - If type is `load_status`, the `status` attribute contains a value (0 or 1) representing the load status of the player.
+0 represents a player not loaded, while 1 represents a player loaded.
 - `message`: The message to be written to the client.
 - `player_json`: The json object string representing the player.
 Returned from save calls.
 - `error-code`: If 0, success.
 Otherwise, this is a number readable by the console so it can tell what went wrong.
 Error codes are defined in `gametools.py`.
+- `status`: A status code representing a state.
+Seperate from `error-code`.
+When type is `load_status`, 0 represents the player not being loaded, while 1 represents a player loaded.